 Before St Nick turned up there was Joulustaato who rode a sledge pulled by forest creatures.
 He didn’t appreciate the need for proper hydration and probably, like the rest of us, thought Smart Water, with its fancy electrolytes and pH balance, was an absolute rip-off, so he decided to drink the blood of children instead, and chomped their brains for afters.

 Tricky decision, I know, but if you’re still umming and ahing, I don’t think children’s brains have the same hydrational qualities as Smart Water (you can use that in your next ad, Smart Water Company.)

 But parents back then didn’t give two hoots about the feelings of children, and these stories were useful.
 Joulustaato had very sensitive hearing so if you weren’t super quiet on Christmas Eve you died horribly.

 Then there was these delightful characters.
 Belsnickel which is old German for ‘wallop someone’ and The Krampus, who was a mutated goat that beat children with a birch stick and ate them for Christmas dinner.
 Now, I’m not a big fan of turkey

-So thank the lord for St Nicholas, who was an aggressive man who turned up at houses, and scooped naughty children, who couldn’t answer his questions about the Bible, into his sack to take them away to Hell.
+So thank the lord for St Nicholas, when he came along.
+Sort of.
+He was an aggressive man who turned up at houses, and scooped naughty children, who couldn’t answer his questions about the Bible, into his sack to take them away to Hell.

 This is what he really looked like, according to some monastery in Sinai.